-He is 3 1/2 and until today has held a trio of diagnoses: Childhood Apraxia of Speech, Attention Deficit Hyperactivity Disorder (ADHD), and Autism Spectrum Disorder (ASD).
-His speech therapist gave him a re-evaluation today, and she proudly told me we’ve done it.
+He is 3 1/2, and until today, has held a trio of diagnoses: Childhood Apraxia of Speech, Attention Deficit Hyperactivity Disorder (ADHD), and Autism Spectrum Disorder (ASD).
+His speech therapist gave him a re-evaluation today, and she proudly told me we’d done it.
 He can officially speak!
 His articulation and intelligibility are on par with typically developing children his same age.

 He was diagnosed with CAS when he was only 2 1/2 years old.
 CAS is a neurological speech disorder.
 Children with CAS have a disconnect between what the brain wants to say AND the ability to create intelligible speech.

 The research says it is complicated to diagnose children with CAS as young as my son was, but it can be done.
-He had so many of the symptoms: regression in speech, difficulty producing certain sounds, inconsistent speech errors, groping or struggling to try to “find” words and problems imitating speech.
+He had so many of the symptoms: regression in speech, difficulty producing certain sounds, inconsistent speech errors, groping or struggling to “find” words, and problems imitating speech.

 He also had other symptoms that often co-exist with CAS, such as fine motor skill deficits, feeding difficulties, and oral sensory issues.
 The signs were all there.
 The Speech-Language Pathologist gave him the diagnosis so proper therapy could begin.
 (Click here to read my blog Our Childhood Apraxia of Speech Journey for more information on the signs we saw and how he eventually became diagnosed.)

 The Strategies and Tools We Used

 Intensive Speech & Occupational Therapy